At least 36 dead on Maui as fires burn through Hawaii, county reports

-WAILUKU, Hawaii (NEXSTAR) — Several thousand Hawaii residents raced to escape homes on Maui as the Lahaina fire swept across the island, killing at least 36 people and burning parts of a centuries-old town.
+WAILUKU, Hawaii (NEXSTAR) — Thousands of Hawaii residents raced to escape homes on Maui as blazes swept across the island, destroying parts of a centuries-old town and killing at least 36 people in one of the deadliest U.S. wildfires in recent years.

-The fire took the island of Maui by surprise, leaving behind burned-out cars on once-busy streets and smoking piles of rubble where historic buildings had stood.
-Flames roared throughout the night, forcing adults and children to dive into the ocean for safety.
+The fire took the island by surprise, leaving behind burned-out cars on once busy streets and smoking piles of rubble where historic buildings had stood in Lahaina Town, which dates to the 1700s and has long been a favorite destination of tourists.
+Crews battled blazes in several places on the island Wednesday, and the flames forced some adults and children to flee into the ocean.

-Maui County announced the updated death toll on its website late Wednesday, writing that no other details were currently available on the deaths.

-County officials said more than 270 structures, including an iconic 120-year-old building on Front Street, have been either damaged or destroyed; much of the destruction has been in the historic town of Lahaina.
+At least 36 people have died, according to a statement from Maui County late Wednesday that said no other details were available.
+Officials said earlier that 271 structures were damaged or destroyed and dozens of people injured.
+The 2018 Camp Fire in California killed at least 85 people and virtually razed the town of Paradise.

+Officials warned that the death toll in Hawaii could rise, with the fires still burning and teams spreading out to search charred areas.

 “We barely made it out,” Kawaakoa said at an evacuation shelter on Wednesday, still unsure if anything was left of their apartment.

+Fires in Hawaii are unlike many of those burning in the U.S. West.
+They tend to break out in large grasslands on the dry sides of the islands and are generally much smaller than mainland fires.
+A major fire on the Big Island in 2021 burned homes and forced thousands to evacuate.
+The Big Island is also currently seeing blazes, Mayor Mitch Roth said, although there had been no reports of injuries or destroyed homes there.

-As winds eased somewhat on Maui, some flights resumed Wednesday, allowing pilots to view the full scope of the devastation.
+As winds eased somewhat on Maui on Wednesday, pilots were able to view the full scope of the devastation.
 Aerial video from Lahaina showed dozens of homes and businesses razed, including on Front Street, where tourists once gathered to shop and dine.
 Smoking heaps of rubble lay piled high next to the waterfront, boats in the harbor were scorched, and gray smoke hovered over the leafless skeletons of charred trees.

 “It’s horrifying.
 I’ve flown here 52 years and I’ve never seen anything come close to that,” said Richard Olsten, a helicopter pilot for a tour company.
 “We had tears in our eyes.”

+Search-and-rescue teams are fanning out in the devastated areas in the hopes of finding survivors, Adam Weintraub, communication director for the Hawaii Emergency Management Agency, said on ABC’s “Good Morning America.”

+Addressing the fear that there could be additional deaths, Weintraub acknowledged “these were large and fast-moving fires, and it’s only recently that we’ve started to get our arms around them and contain them.
+So, we’re hoping for the best, but we’re prepared for the worst.”

 About 14,500 customers in Maui were without power early Wednesday.
-Cell phone service was reportedly down for much of west Maui, with the potential to remain inoperable for weeks.
-Many people were struggling to check in with friends and family members living near the wildfires.
+With cell service and phone lines down in some areas, many people were struggling to check in with friends and family members living near the wildfires.
 Some were posting messages on social media.

 Tiare Lawrence was frantically trying to reach her siblings who live near where a gas station exploded in Lahaina.